Skip to content

 A TKO app can be as simple as a single HTML file.
 No bundler, no server runtime, no build step — just upload to any static hosting provider and you’re live.

-Save this as index.html:
+Save one of these as index.html:

 <!doctype html>